-Sexual violence can affect parents, friends, partners, children, spouses, and/or co-workers of the survivor.
+Sexual violence can affect parents, friends, partners, children, spouses, and/or coworkers of the survivor.
 As they try to make sense of what happened, significant others may experience similar reactions and feelings to those of the survivor.
 Fear, guilt, self-blame, and anger are but a few reactions they may experience.
 In order to best support the survivor, it is important for those close to them to get support.
-Local social services providers offer free confidential services to women, men, and children who have been affected by sexual violence.
-This can include advocacy-based counseling in an individual, family or group setting; information and referral services; and 24-hour crisis intervention assistance.
+Local social services providers offer free confidential services to those affected by sexual violence.